nosas/blog/keras_tuner_tensorboard/article.md

     <figcaption>Highlighted trials with lower 50% validation values (0.75 -> 1.4)</figcaption>
 </figure>

-There aren't any obvious trends in the lower-performing models, so let's wrap up our findings and move on.
+There aren't many obvious trends in the lower-performing models, so let's wrap up our findings and move on.

 #### Parallel coordinates view findings

 Before we move on to the next view, let's discuss our findings from the parallel coordinates view.

 The following figure shows the parallel coordinates view for trials with <0.2 validation loss.
-I believe these hyperparameter values are the best starting points for the next tuning process.
+I believe these hyperparameter value ranges are the best starting points for the next tuning process.

 <figure class="center" style="width:98%;">
     <img src="img/tb_parallel_coords_upper_final.png" style="width:100%;"/>